Car of the Century: The selection process

 From the 26, the jury were asked to nominate five finalists which would go through to the last round of voting, using a points system.
 The final nominees were announced at the Frankfurt Motor Show in September, 1999.

 The final results

 The jury each ranked the five cars in their preferred order, and the results were combined with a points system.
-The final results are shown in the table below.
+The final results are: